nablamath/notes/README.md

 - All documents are assumed unavailable for unauthorized parties that have not attended the university course.
 It is prohibited to share, including distributing or copying any document to unauthorized parties in any means for any non-academic purpose.
 - Contents of all doucments may not be completely accurate.
 The author assumes no responsibility or liability for any errors or omissions in the contents of any document.
 - All documents are under license *CC-BY-SA 4.0*.
 It is allowed to make any editions on any document, as long as terms of the license is not violated.
 - Starting from academic year 2020-2021, a series of Honours courses (with coursecode ending with 8 instead of 0) are introduced.
 However, honours courses are assumed to have equivalent contents to their corresponding courses in the past.
 Hence, current contents will not be modified unless significant difference is found.
-For more details to Honours courses, please visit [**Overview to Honours Courses**](https://www.math.cuhk.edu.hk/undergraduates/honours-courses/overview-honours-courses).
+For more details to Honours courses, please visit [**Honours Courses**](https://www.math.cuhk.edu.hk/undergraduates/honours-courses).

 ## Become a Contributor
 Huge efforts are required for making the notes in this repository.
 If you feel this repository is helpful to you, please consider contributing to this repository as well.
 Contact for more details.